ringling/nuxt_ringling_info/content/about.md

 ## This site

-* Build with Typescript, Vue 3, Nuxt 3 and TailwindCSS
+* Built with Typescript, Vue 3, Nuxt 3 and TailwindCSS
-* Images generated with Midjourney
+* Images generated with Midjourney v5
 * Deployed via a Docker image to DigitalOcean App Platform